pcbowers/php-airtable/README.md

 $destructive: Boolean.
 Optional.
 Default false.
 A value of false runs a PATCH update leaving data untouched if not edited.
 A value of true runs a PUT update which destroys the instance and updates it with only the new data added.

+**NEW** A value of "false" (not a boolean, but string "false") mixes the 2:
+- A "false" value runs a PUT update which destroys the instance.
+- However, unlike a normal PUT update, the new data is mixed with the old data.
+- Fields left unmentioned will still remain in the record.
+- Fields mentioned will be updated in the record.
+- Fields mentioned and left as a blank string or array will be removed from the record.
+- Fields that are not allowed to be edited must be included as empty values in $data (i.e. Formula Fields)
 ```

 ##### Code Template: